dlaydon/DengVaxSurvival/README.md

 ## Running

 The target executable of the C++ source code is named "D_MCMC.exe".
-Syntax for running the executable is "D_MCMC.exe Params_ParticularModelSettings.txt" It is to be run on
+Syntax for running the executable is "D_MCMC.exe Params_ParticularModelSettings.txt".
+The code is heavily parallelized and will broadly run faster with more cores, ideally on a high-performance cluster.
+However the model can also be run locally if the source code is recompiled having turned off / commented out two lines in the header file Macros.h, namely '#define USE_CLUSTER' and '#define USE_COMMAND_LINE'.
-If run locally, (can be done by turning off / commenting out #define USE_CLUSTER and #define USE_COMMAND_LINE macros in Macros.h) have set number of cores at 6 (in main.cpp)
+If run locally, have set number of cores at 6 (in main.cpp), which again can be changed if desired.

 DLL FILES, NUM CORES etc.